sa-y-an/web1/README.md

 >I am a student  <br>
 >I love maths and science. <br>
->I am a professional procastinator and a part time developer. <br>
+>I am a professional procrastinator and a part time developer. <br>

 ## Areas of Interest
-* Theoritical Physics & Quantum Mechanics
+* Theoretical Physics & Quantum Mechanics
 * Machine Learning
 * Cricket
 * WebD (not so much .......)